• Skip to primary navigation

 Can I use homemade brownie mix instead of the boxed mix?

-Yes, you can use a double batch of your homemade brownie batter instead mix.
+Yes, you can use a double batch of your homemade brownie batter instead of a mix.

 What makes fudgy brownies?